 Finding and sourcing new components for your design should be an easy process.
-Parts specifications can get very detailed, and there are many component options to browse through on the market.
+Parts specifications can get very detailed, and there are many component options and part browsers on the market (e.g. Ultra Librarian, SamacSys, DMS, etc.).
 How can designers narrow down to the components they need and source components from authorized distributors?

 Using an OEMSTrade electronics part search and other distributor websites only gives you a partial view of the supply chain.
 Thanks to its integration with Octopart, the industry’s top electronics sourcing data aggregator, Altium Designer helps its users find, download, place, and source components in their designs.
 Designers can quickly react to changes in the supply chain and stay close to their production budgets thanks to the supply chain features in Altium Designer.

 The industry’s only design application that integrates PCB supply chain visibility into its complete set of design tools.

 Distributor websites, component brokers, sites like OEMSTrade, and other online resources exist to help designers find and source components for their new boards.
 However, none of these platforms works together, and they don’t integrate with your design tools to help you stay productive.
 Designers don’t have time to scan an OEMSTrade electronics part search or distributor sites like PartQuest to find components for their new circuit board design.
 Today’s designer needs tools to stay productive as they build new technology.

 With the PCB supply chain features in Altium Designer, it’s easy to find the parts you need for your design in any web part lookup.
 Sourcing data from major suppliers can also be found in Altium Designer, and data can be pulled into a project throughout the design process.
 If you’ve never worked with this type of application, keep reading to see the advantages provided by an integrated set of design and procurement features.